sumiya11/Groebner.jl/docs/tutorial.md

 ***

-Here, one can see $I_{y, z}$ as a fair geometric projection of $I$ onto the first two variables $y, z$.
+Here, one can see $I_{y, z}$ as a fair geometric projection of $I$ onto the last two variables $y, z$.

-For example, consider polynomials that encode some complicated algebraic variety in 3D:
+For example, consider polynomial set $F$ that encodes some complicated algebraic variety in 3D:

 ```julia:elim1
 _, (x, y, z) = QQ["x", "y", "z"]